seb-anton/azure-demo/README.md

 ### Redundancy

 Currently the DBs run on one instance that is something that probably should be changed to decrease the blast radius in the error case(instance restore from snapshot)

+### Testing

+The current tests are not very meaningful and need to improved for instance everything that mustn't be public should be tested accordingly.
+This should probably done by moving the the ressources from the stack to meaningful constructs like for the networking to improve testability.

+### Deployment

+Curently there is no deployment process in place, this could be a good starting point if github actions would be the tool of choice: https://github.com/hashicorp/terraform-cdk-action